 [Also Read: 6 Months Old Baby Food]

-Here are some sleeping habits your baby will be having:
+Here are some sleeping habits your baby will be having at 25 weeks:

-- 25-week old baby sleep consists of fourteen or fifteen hours of sleep in total.
-Thankfully, around eleven of these hours are during the night, while the remaining is had as naps during the day.
+- A 25-week-old baby sleeps fourteen or fifteen hours in total.
+Thankfully, around eleven of these hours are during the night, while the remaining constitute the daytime naps.

 - Some babies of this age group are ready to drop their third nap.